 Snowtown is a 2011 Australian film about the Snowtown murders directed by Justin Kurzel and written by Shaun Grant.
-It stars Daniel Henshall, Lucas Pittaway and Louise Harris.
+The movie stars Daniel Henshall, Lucas Pittaway and Louise Harris.

 Sixteen-year-old Jamie (Lucas Pittaway) longs for an escape from the violence that surrounds him in Adelaide’s northern suburbs.
 His salvation arrives in the form of John (Daniel Henshall), a charismatic man who unexpectedly comes to his aid.